Montana Belle: Production

 Shot between late October and late November 1948, this film was intended to be issued by Republic Pictures.
 In April 1949, Howard Welsch, who had produced the movie for his company, Fidelity Pictures, sold the negative to RKO for $875,000, about $225,000 above the picture's cost.
-Finally, this Western obtained a Manhattan debut at the Broadway Palace Theatre on November 7, 1952.
+Finally, this Western obtained a Manhattan debut at the Palace Theatre (New York City) on November 7, 1952.